nterbogt/media_duplicates/README.md

 * To install this module, `composer require` it, or  place it in your modules folder and enable the module.

-* Run the `drush media-duplicates:refresh-checksums` command if you have existing media entities to update the comparison checksums.
+* Generate initial checksums if you have existing media items.
+You can use the form linked from the status page or run the `drush media-duplicates:refresh-checksums` command.

 ## Configuration